-A connection is found between African easterly waves (AEWs), equatorial westwardmoving mixed Rossby-gravity (WMRG) waves and equivalent barotropic Rossby waves (RWs) from the Southern Hemisphere (SH).
-The amplitude and phase of equatorial waves is calculated by projection of broad-band filtered ERA-Interim data onto a horizontal structure basis obtained from equatorial wave theory.
+A connection is found between African easterly waves (AEWs), equatorial westward-moving mixed Rossby-gravity (WMRG) waves, and equivalent barotropic Rossby waves (RWs) from the Southern Hemisphere (SH).
+The amplitude and phase of equatorial waves is calculated by projection of broadband-filtered ERA-Interim data onto a horizontal structure basis obtained from equatorial wave theory.
 Mechanisms enabling interaction between the wave types are identified.
-AEWs are dominated by a vorticity wave which tilts eastwards below the African Easterly Jet and westwards above: the tilt necessary for baroclinic wave growth.
-However, a strong relationship is identified between amplifying vorticity centres within AEWs and equatorial WMRG waves.
-Although the waves do not phase-lock, positive vorticity centres amplify whenever the cross-equatorial motion of the WMRG wave lies at the same longitude in the upper troposphere (southwards flow) and east of this in the lower troposphere (northwards flow).
-Two mechanisms could explain the vorticity amplification: vortex stretching below the upper-tropospheric divergence and ascent associated with latent heating in convection in the lower-tropospheric moist northwards flow.
+AEWs are dominated by a vorticity wave that tilts eastward below the African easterly jet and westward above: the tilt necessary for baroclinic wave growth.
+However, a strong relationship is identified between amplifying vorticity centers within AEWs and equatorial WMRG waves.
+Although the waves do not phase lock, positive vorticity centers amplify whenever the cross-equatorial motion of the WMRG wave lies at the same longitude in the upper troposphere (southward flow) and east of this in the lower troposphere (northward flow).
+Two mechanisms could explain the vorticity amplification: vortex stretching below the upper-tropospheric divergence and ascent associated with latent heating in convection in the lower-tropospheric moist northward flow.

 In years of strong AEW activity, SH and equatorial upper-tropospheric zonal winds are more easterly.
-Stronger easterlies have two effects: i) they Doppler shift WMRG waves so that their period varies little with wavenumber (3-4 days) and ii) they enable westwardmoving RWs to propagate into the tropical wave guide from the SH.
-RW phase speeds can match those of WMRG waves, enabling sustained excitation of WMRG.
-The WMRG waves have an eastwards group velocity with wave activity accumulating over Africa and invigorating AEWs at similar frequencies through the vorticity amplification mechanism.
-Key words: AEWs, equatorial waves, Rossby waves, wave interaction, vortex stretching nhase speed match, tropical wave quide
+Stronger easterlies have two effects: (i) they Doppler shift WMRG waves so that their period varies little with wavenumber (3-4 days) and (ii) they enable westward-moving RWs to propagate into the tropical waveguide from the SH.
+The RW phase speeds can match those of WMRG waves, enabling sustained excitation of WMRG.
+The WMRG waves have an eastward group velocity with wave activity accumulating over Africa and invigorating AEWs at similar frequencies through the vorticity amplification mechanism.